Zee221B/Zee221B/README.md

 ## About Me

-I have a Masters degree in Drug Discovery and Development, and a Bachelors degree in Biochemistry.
-I am currently stuying at AiCore, the specialist AI and Data career accelerator course, with a specialisation in Data Analytics.
-In my free time I love to make music, run and cycle.
+I am an enthusiastic individual currently transitioning into a Data Analyst role after completing the AiCore Immersive Program.
+I was inspired to begin a career in Data Analytics after completing a project investigating the potential pharmaceutical promise of Jamaica pepper and presenting my data using Excel.
+The fascinating aspect of data visualization resulted in my discovery of AiCore's data analytic program.
+I was warded a Distinction in a Master's degree focused in Drug Discovery and Development from the UCL School of Pharmacy, and previous to that a First Class bachelor's degree in Biochemistry at Queen Mary, University of London.
+In my free time, I love to make music, run, and cycle.